 This holding is in direct conflict with the decisions of the D.C.
 Circuit, the Third Circuit and the Eleventh Circuit on this issue.
 Those circuits concluded that a court has the power to examine the evidence presented to a grand jury to determine whether the Speech or Debate Clause has been violated, and to dismiss the indictment where a violation is found.
-Unlike the Fourth Circuit, they recognized that general principles from other constitutional contexts cannot be applied in contravention of the Speech or Debate Clause, and that the purposes of the Clause cannot be vindicated unless a court can review and remedy a Speech or Debate violation occurring in the grand jury.
+Unlike the Fourth Circuit, they recognized that general principles from other contexts cannot constitutional be applied contravention of the Speech or Debate Clause, and that the purposes of the Clause cannot be vindicated unless a court can review and remedy a Speech or Debate violation occurring in the grand jury.